Skip to main content

 Booking and timing

 Booking difficulty is rated Easy.
 Café Compagnon does not carry the kind of demand that requires weeks of lead time, which is one of its practical advantages over Michelin-starred addresses in the same city.
 For a first visit, aim for an early evening slot if you want the room at its most comfortable, peak service hours in a mid-size Paris restaurant can shift the noise level noticeably.
-Weekend lunches in Paris tend to run long and convivial; if your schedule is flexible, a Saturday or Sunday lunch here is worth considering as an alternative to the dinner crowd.
+Weekend lunches in Paris tend to run long and convivial; if your schedule is flexible, a Saturday or Sunday lunch here works as an alternative to the dinner crowd.
 For groups, book at least a week ahead and confirm any special arrangements by phone or email rather than assuming the reservation platform captures everything.

 How Café Compagnon fits into the Paris restaurant picture